jdcloudcom/en/API/Cloud-Physical-Server/Cloud-Physical-Server/describeSoftware.md

 ## Description
-Query the Software List That Can Be Pre-Installed on the Physical Server<br/>
+Query the Software List that can be pre-installed on the Physical Server<br/>
 The APIs (describeOS) may be called to obtain the operating system list supported by the Cloud Physical Server, and acquire the software list that supports to be pre-installed by different operating system types<br/>